Money-Saving Vacation Tips

-Sweet summertime is finally here - bring on the beach, amusement parks and camping.
-Staying within budget and keeping costs low for vacation can be difficult.
-Bills quickly add up when purchasing airline tickets, fuel for the car, food and lodging.
+Ah, sweet summertime - bring on the beach, barbeques, and camping.
+Staying within budget and keeping costs low for a vacation can be difficult.
+Bills quickly add up when purchasing airline tickets, fuel for the car, food, and lodging.

 Don’t break the bank to pay for your trip!
 Avoid overspending with these easy and convenient money-saving vacation tips.

 If you live in the vicinity of a smaller, regional airport, check for available flights to your vacation destination.
 While a regional airport may not be as convenient, this option will help cut the cost of flying - especially if you’re taking the entire family.

 Granny Tip: Many of the low-cost airlines (ie Spirit, Allegiant) charge an additional fee to check, or sometimes even to carry on, a bag.
 Try to condense luggage by packing one suitcase for every two people.
 When you’re going to the beach, what else do you need other than bathing suits and flip flops?!